apache/dolphinscheduler/docs/en_US/EasyScheduler Proposal.md

 ### Reliance on Salaried Developers

-At present, eight of the core developers are paid by their employer to contribute to EasyScheduler project. we also find some developers and researchers (>8) to contribute to the project, and we will make efforts to  increase the diversity of the contributors and actively lobby for Domain experts in the workflow space to contribute.
+At present, eight of the core developers are paid by their employer to contribute to EasyScheduler project. we also have some other developers and researchers taking part in the project, and we will make efforts to increase the diversity of the contributors and actively lobby for Domain experts in the workflow space to contribute.

 ### Relationships with Other Apache Products